Conservation of the He Tohu documents

 Temperature and Humidity

-The temperature in the cases is the same as the document room.
-The temperature in the room is set to be 19°C, which is a few degrees cooler than the rest of the exhibition space and the National Library ground floor.
+The temperature in the cases is the same as the document room, 19°C, which is a few degrees cooler than the rest of the exhibition space and the National Library ground floor.

 Stable conditions are key to the way the exhibition can protect the documents.
 Fluctuations in environmental conditions can be very problematic for inks and parchment especially.
 The paper or parchment needs to maintain its shape to protect the inks from further cracking.
-We have a facility to match the RH of the room with that of the cases.
-When we must open the cases for maintenance, such as the page changes to the Women’s Suffrage Petition, this means that there will be no variation in the RH when the cases are opened.
+We have a facility to match the RH of the room with that of the cases; when we have to open the cases for maintenance, such as the page changes of the Women’s Suffrage Petition, it means that there will be no variation in the RH when the cases are opened.